 The demand for rental housing in India’s major cities has risen steadily, as people migrate to cities that offer employment opportunities.
 The government has also come up with the Draft Model Tenancy Act 2019, to promote rental housing in India and to make the process of renting properties beneficial for both, the landlord and the tenant.
 Nevertheless, landlords have to face several challenges, when letting out their properties.
 The landlord would be legally responsible, for any illegal activity committed by the tenant on his premises.
+Moreover, the entire prospect of earning rentals through your property could be jeopardised, in case the property is offered to a tenant whose track record can barely be ascertained.
+It would be a huge mistake to offer your property for living, to such a person.
 This is where tenant verification assumes significance.

 Police verification of tenants

 How is it different from a background check?

 As a landlord, you have to find out the personal and professional details of the tenant.
 After all, the whole point of renting out your property is to generate income, without any hassle.
 You have to gauge the payment capacity of the tenant, while also ensuring that he will not cause any general or legal nuisance.
 This part of the renting process is the background check, which you do you for your own safety.

 A tenant’s police verification, is another part of this process.
 Apart from screening your prospective tenants, you have to involve the police in this process.
 More importantly, this is not optional, as police verification of tenants has been made mandatory by city authorities in all major districts.